araobp/pic-mcu/TWELITE.md

 Here I assume that objects are moving along the column direction (upward or downward).

-It is possible to detect the motion in that condition by apply a filter, like the wave above, to output from A: Diff.
+In general, it is possible to detect the motion in that condition by applying a filter, like the wave above, to output from A: Diff.

 Such a filter: